WebFiori/docs/sessions-management.md

 }
 ```

 The last step is to use the newly created sessions storage engine.
-In order to have the framework use the new sessions manager, we have to define the constant `WF_SESSION_STORAGE` in the class [`GlobalConstants`](https://webfiori.com/docs/webfiori/ini/GlobalConstants).
-The value of the constant must be the value of the namespace and the class name (e.g. `\app\database\SessionsDatabase`).
+In order to have the framework use the new sessions manager, developer have to define the constant `WF_SESSION_STORAGE` in the class [`GlobalConstants`](https://webfiori.com/docs/webfiori/ini/GlobalConstants).
+The value of the constant must be the value of the namespace and the class name of session storage (e.g. `\app\database\SessionsDatabase`).
 Once done, the framework will use this engine.

 ## Configuring Database Session Storage

 By default, the framework comes with two session storage engines.
-One is the default one which uses files and the other one which uses database.
+One is the default one which uses files and the other one which uses database (One for MySQL and one for MSSQL).
 In order to be able to use database session storage, it must be first configured.
 Configuration steps are as follows:

 * Setting the value of the constant `WF_SESSION_STORAGE` to `\webfiori\framework\session\DatabaseSessionStorage`.
 * Adding a database connection with the name `sessions-connection` using the command `add`.
 * Creating the table that will store the sessions using the command `run-query`.